🤔 How do I get into games with more players? 🤔

 These streams have the most active games, getting as many as 10-15 players in a single game.

-- When you start a game and don't match with anybody, don't cancel right away.
+- When you start a game, and you don't match with anybody, don't cancel right away.

 Some players have the sound alert turned on, and it will take time for them to wake up/turn on their Switch, start the game, and get through all the loading screens.